 Later in his grand tour, Celsius visited scientific centers throughout Italy as well as in Paris and London.
 While in Paris, he became acquainted the astronomer Pierre Louis de Maupertuis.
 The French astronomer supported Sir Isaac Newton’s theory that the shape of the Earth swelled near the equator and was somewhat flattened near the poles; at the time most of the scientific community abided by an alternative view proposed by René Descartes.
 Maupertuis decided to lead an expedition that would definitively settle the dispute.
 He invited Celsius to join the expedition, which began in 1736 and took the group through northernmost Sweden.
 When their measurements were compared with those of a separate group of scientists on a related expedition close to the equator, Newton’s theory was proven correct.
 Involvement with the project gained Celsius significant recognition and, upon his return to Uppsala, he was granted the authority and funds to establish a modern observatory there, which he completed in 1741.

 In addition to his early observations of the aurora borealis, Celsius carried out many other astronomical studies.
 He developed a photometric method of measuring the intensity of starlight and assiduously cataloged the results he obtained for hundreds of stars.
 He also kept meteorological records, but was unhappy with the inaccuracy of thermometers in use at the time.
-Celsius devised a centigrade temperature scale for use with mercury thermometers that fixed the boiling point of water at zero and the freezing point of water at the 100-degree mark.
+Celsius devised a centigrade temperature scale for use with mercury thermometers that fixed the freezing point of water at zero and the boiling point of water at the 100-degree mark.
 He described the new scale to the Swedish Academy of Sciences in 1742.
 Not long after Celsius died in 1744, Carolus Linnaeus suggested inverting the centigrade scale (making 0 degrees the freezing point and 100 degrees the boiling point of water), and it is in this form that it continues to be used today.
 Since 1948, it has been most commonly referred to as the Celsius scale in honor of its originator.